Calendar button

 Our Alternat+ves in-person F and F meetings

-Our local Brett Young Carers Hub have kindly provided facilities for us to host our face to face meetings again.
+Our local Brett Young Carers Hub have kindly provided facilities for us to host initial one to one meetings.
 The centre is warm, friendly and their staff offer a range of specialist support for carers.
-They have a well equipped conference room so we can bring along our online families with their expertise from around the world.
-Zoom call this a "hybrid meeting".
-This is an exciting challenge for us to combine our experience pre and during covid and has many potential benefits.

-If you would like to attend, please check with us before travelling.
+If you would like to attend, please email us so we can book a room.

 Our email address is: alternatives@gmx.com